mhekkel/version-string.cmake/README.md

 Wouldn't it be great if all software you use would have version information available built in?
 So you could ask for the version and know if it is the latest and greatest.

-Most software has the command line switch `--version`, so you can do e.g.:
+Many applications have a command line switch `--version`, so you can do e.g.:

 ```bash
 $ mrc --version